nutterb/pixiedust/README.md

 It has been observed by some, however, that even this summary isn't quite ready for publication.
 There are too many decimal places, the p-value employ scientific notation, and column titles like "statistic" don't specify what type of statistic.
 These kinds of details aren't the purview of `broom`, however, as `broom` is focused on tidying the results of a model for further analysis (particularly with respect to comparing slightly varying models).

-The `dustpan` package diverts from `broom`'s mission here and provides the ability to customize the `broom` output for presentation.
+The `fairydust` package diverts from `broom`'s mission here and provides the ability to customize the `broom` output for presentation.
 The initial `dust` object returns a table that is largely similar to the `broom` output.
 Truthfully, it may be less desirable because it has converted all of those numerical values into character strings.
 This has the consequence of losing the numerical formatting employed by printing a data frame.

 ```r
 > library(dustpan)